lucyschrader/Blastochor/README.md

 `hardcoded`

 Sets the value to the string provided.
+Set the parameter to `explode_ordinal` if you want the value to be the row's order within the record.
 - parameters: a string
 - example: `https://data.tepapa.govt.nz`